HarshitSri-Analog/Low-Drop-Out-Voltage-Regulator/README.md

 - **Increased Dropout Voltage**: The NMOS pass element requires a larger voltage overhead, making it less efficient in low-dropout scenarios.
 - **Complex Gate Drive Circuitry**: Requires additional components like charge pumps, leading to higher design complexity and power consumption.

+## Amplifier in LDO Circuit
+The amplifier used in this LDO design is not a conventional operational amplifier but a **balanced amplifier**, which provides superior performance for this application.

+### Specifications
+- **High Gain**: Ensures accurate regulation of the output voltage.
+- **Wide Unity Gain Bandwidth (UGB)**: Facilitates faster response to load and line variations.
+- **Phase Margin**: Designed to ensure stability under all operating conditions.

+### Advantages of Balanced Amplifier
+- **Enhanced Stability**: Achieves a better phase margin, minimizing the risk of oscillations.
+- **High Precision**: Maintains tight control over the output voltage despite variations in input voltage or load.
+- **Reduced Noise**: Balanced design helps in achieving low output voltage ripple, suitable for sensitive applications.

 ## Design Specifications

 | **Specification**              | **Given**            | **Achieved**         |